 The industry on the whole has argued that blocking middle seats isn’t necessary or reasonable:

-- Even with blocking seats you’re still not going to have the recommended six feet of social distancing
+- Even with blocking seats you’re still not going to have the recommended six feet of distancing

 - The industry instead embraces things like mandatory face masks, deeper cleaning of planes, temperature screenings, boarding and deplaning processes that minimize crowding, etc.